 One question I get a lot is the question regarding health care options on the island.
 On the island we have a number of doctor’s offices and ‘during the day’ walk-in urgent care.
-Virginia Mason, The Doctor’s Clinic and Bainbridge Pediatrics are the largest offices, plus a number of smaller offices.
-But as of now (June 2013) we do not have a 24 hour urgent care or a full-service hospital.
-However, the good news is Harrison has purchased a site on the island to build a 13,000 square foot 24 hour urgent care facility scheduled to open in 2014.
-Read the Bainbridge Review article here).
-What we do have on the North Kitsap side is Harrison Hospital in Bremerton, which is accessible off the Agate Pass Bridge to the north.
+Virginia Mason, Swedish Primary Care, CHI Franciscan Medical and Bainbridge Pediatrics are the largest offices, plus a number of smaller offices.
+What we do have on the North Kitsap side is the St. Michaels Hospital in Silverdale (CHS Franciscan), that opened in 2020.
+It is accessible off the Agate Pass Bridge to the north.
 But, since large hospitals like Children’s Hospital, Harborview and UW Medical Center are in Seattle, the ferry and transport time can pose an issue for a critical emergency.

 For my clients and those new to the island, I recommend that you first check with your medical coverage to see if they cover air transports.
-If you do not have coverage (or full coverage), you can purchase coverage for your entire immediate family for only $79 a year ($155 for 2 years) through Aircare Northwest.
+If your plan does not cover flights I suggest looking into other coverage options your carrier may have.
+If you do have coverage you can purchase additional coverage (your main carrier will likely NOT cover the entire flight) for your entire immediate family for only $60 through Aircare Northwest.
 The Aircare Membership Program helps fund Airlift Northwest, the actual helicopter program.
 They provide residents in communities in South East Alaska and Washington with high-quality air medical service at an affordable cost.
 Full program details are here.
 To register now, click here.
-A great deal, in my opinion, especially since I personally know of families who have had to use the service.
+There are other helicopter transport and insurance companies and prior to 2020 they had reciprocity, but they no longer do.
+Aircare Northwest has the closest bases and who I believe most islanders use.
+You can research Life Flight Network to read about other options.
+I think the additional insurance coverage is a great deal especially since I personally know of families who have had to use the service.
 And living close to the heli-pad, I can attest that is does get a fair amount of use.
 You never like hearing the helicopter coming in or taking off because it does usually mean a potentially life threatening situation, but at the same time, I always feel grateful that we have service so close.

 About a year after we moved here I learned that our standard ferry crossing (35 minutes) can be sped up in an emergency and the ferry can actually cross in about 18 minutes.
 Again, I learned that from experience.
 It was indeed a different ferry ride to cross in about half the time.
 In that situation, an ambulance will call ahead and the ferry will wait for the ambulance then take off when it arrives.
 They will not necessarily load the rest of the boat.
 This happens for semi-critical cases.
 Also, again from experience, we learned after checking out from a Seattle hospital post-surgery, that hospitals can issue you a priority loading pass.
 When you arrive at the ferry terminal you go straight to the front of the line and are the first to load.